testerforprojects/potentialfp/README.md

-This repository is store information regarding the rock-paper-scissor project
+This repository is store information for any potential field project for my class